wtsi-hgi/irobot/README.md

 Note that the metadata for the requested data object will be cached from the first fetch.
-To forcibly refetch the metadata (and update the cache) the `Cache-Control: no-cache` request header can be sent.
-This will not refetch the data object.
+To forcibly refetch the metadata (and update the cache) the `Cache-Control: no-cache` request header can be sent; if any of the filesystem metadata have changed (file size, checksum, timestamps), this will trigger a refetching of the data.

 ### `/checksum/?do=<iRODS Data Object Path>`